buffytony084-netizen/Sani-Trust/docs/documentary.md

 - Add access control beyond single owner if needed (role-based)
 - Guard against rounding edge cases on shares accounting
 - Use audited token contracts for capital flows

----
-Built for educational purposes.
-Use at your own risk.